-The report of Mrs. E. and the witnesses cannot fully clarify what had happened.
-Witnesses say that they have seen that Mr. E. was violent towards Mrs. E. on the other hand, HOWEVER; Mrs. E. said that they had merely argued, whereupon she got into the car frantically and injured her head.
-They continued to fight afterwards and wanted to drive home, but were prevented from doing so.
+The report of Mrs. E. and the witnesses cannot fully clarify what happened.
+Witnesses say that they have seen that Mr. E. was violent towards Mrs. E. HOWEVER, Mrs. E. said that they had merely argued, whereupon she got into the car frantically and injured her head.
+They continued to fight afterwards and wanted to drive home but were prevented from doing so.
 Mr. E. had probably fled in panic, because of the violent verbal attacks by bystanders.

 Mrs. E. finally makes her way home alone and, because of her head injury, by public transport.

-An emergency call is received at the control centre from neighbours due to disturbing noise in the apartment of the Mr. and Mrs. E..
+An emergency call is received at the control centre from neighbours due to disturbing noise in Mr. and Mrs. E.’s apartment.

-Two police cars arrive at the address of the couple, since the afternoon’s operation and the address of couple E. are already stored in the police system.
-There is the assumption that there could be another incident of domestic violence.
-The police crew entering the apartment see immediately that the couple and the mother of Mrs. E. are intoxicated.
+Two police cars arrive at the address of the couple since the afternoon’s operation and the address of couple E. are already stored in the police system.
+The police officers assume that there could be another incident of domestic violence.
+The police crew entering the apartment immediately see that the couple and Mrs. E.’s mother are intoxicated.
 When questioned separately, all three parties trivialize the incident and state that they were upset that Mr. E. had fled in the afternoon, leaving his wife alone with the police and a head injury.
-As there are no visible injuries either to Mr. and Mrs. E.’s mother and there are no concrete indications of a criminal offence, those present are urged to remain calm and are informed that if the police are called in again, a report of an administrative offence will be made for disturbing noise.
+As there are no visible injuries either to Mr. E. and Mrs. E.’s mother, and there are no concrete indications of a criminal offence, those present are urged to remain calm and are informed that if the police are called in again, a report of an administrative offence will be made for disturbing noise.

 10:10 p.m.
 Police action at the home of couple E.

 Due to the suspicion that this is a case of domestic violence, two police cars arrive again.
-Among them are police officers from the previous operation in the apartment of family E. They find that the degree of alcohol intoxication of couple E. as well as of the mother of Mrs. E. seems to be much higher compared to the previous visit.
-Furthermore, all those present showed traces of blood, injuries to hands, arms and face.
+Among them are police officers from the previous operation in the apartment of family E. They find that the degree of alcohol intoxication of couple E. as well as of Mrs. E.’s mother seems to be much higher compared to the previous visit.
+Furthermore, all those present show traces of blood, injuries to hands, arms, and face.
 Mr. E.’s injuries are particularly serious.

 Once again, all three persons are heard separately, whereby Mrs. E. and her mother state that Mr. E. began to become violent towards them and they had to defend themselves.

-Mr. E. breaks down crying in front of an official and says that he cannot stand the violence by his wife and mother-in-law which has been going on for years and that he did not know what else to do that evening but to become violent as well.
+Mr. E. breaks down crying in front of an official and says that he could not stand the violence by his wife and mother-in-law which had been going on for years and that he did not know what else to do that evening but to become violent as well.
 In spite of his strong intoxication, Mr. E. appears credible and provides conclusive information about the crime and the violence to date.

-Mr. E. wants to leave the apartment and can only be accommodated in a homeless shelter due to the lack of a special accommodation for men as victims of DV.
+Mr. E. wants to leave the apartment and can only be accommodated in a homeless shelter due to the lack of a special accommodation for men as victims of domestic violence.
 He would like to contact a counselling centre for men affected by domestic violence the very next day and have his injuries documented in an outpatient violence protection clinic.
 In contrast to Mrs. E. and her mother, he agrees to immediate medical treatment of his injuries.
 To treat his injuries, Mr. E. is driven to the nearest hospital by an ambulance car.
-From there he goes to the emergency shelter on his own.
-Once again both women reaffirm that they only “had to defend themselves” against the attacks of Mr. E. As a result, the police assess the risk of Mr. E. again becoming the victim of violent assaults by his wife and her mother as very likely.
+From there, he goes to the emergency shelter on his own.
+Once again both women reaffirm that they only “had to defend themselves” against the attacks of Mr. E. As a result, the police assesses the risk of Mr. E. becoming the victim of violent assaults by his wife and her mother again as very likely.

 In the following days and weeks

-The forensic medical report of the violence protection outpatient clinic is also included in the investigation, which supports the course of events as described by Mr. E., Mrs. E. and her mother only make statements regarding the criminal charges of assault against Mr. E. In doing so, they stick to their original version that Mr. E. was the cause of the escalation of violence, but become entangled in contradictions which are documented.
+The forensic medical report of the violence protection outpatient clinic is also included in the investigation, which supports the course of events as described by Mr. E. Mrs. E. and her mother only make statements regarding the criminal charges of assault against Mr. E. In doing so, they stick to their original version that Mr. E. caused the escalation of violence but become entangled in contradictions which are documented.
 With regard to their charge of grievous bodily harm against Mr. E., both make use of their right to refuse to give evidence.

 Mr. E. seeks advice from a specialised counselling centre for men affected by domestic violence.
 He is granted the sole use of the marital home.

-The police investigations are concluded after four weeks with the result that Mr. E. has apparently been a victim of years of violence by his wife and her mother.
+After four weeks, the police investigations are concluded with the result that Mr. E. has apparently been a victim of violence by his wife and her mother for years.
 Both incidents are sent to the Special Department for Cases of Domestic Violence of the District Attorney’s Office for further decision.

-The family F. has been living with two small children in their own apartment for a short time when Mr. F. became unemployed.
+Family F. has been living with two small children in their own apartment for a short time when Mr. F. became unemployed.
 Mrs. F. is able to scale-up her office activities; she is working from home since she is self-employed, and thus, she can ensure that the loan on the house can continue to be paid off.
-She notices how much her husband suffers under the situation and supports him where she can.
+She notices how much her husband suffers from the situation and supports him as best as she can.

 Mrs. F. suffers so much from the accusations that she proposes marriage counselling.
 She has great hope that everything can be improved.
 She feels that her husband has changed in his behavior completely, but she firmly believes that he will be back to his old self if he can find work again.

-For Mrs. F., Mr. F. reacts unexpectedly violently to her suggestion to get help and strikes his wife directly in the face.
-Mrs. F. is desperate, but considers this to be a one-off slip.
+To Mrs. F.’s surprise, Mr. F. reacts violently to her suggestion to get help and strikes his wife in the face.
+Mrs. F. is desperate but considers this to be a one-off slip.

 Slaps in the face, shaking and bumps are now part of the weekly routine.
-Mrs. F. defended her husband’s behaviour from herself, hid it from others and hoped for improvement through a new employment of her husband.
+Mrs. F. defends her husband’s behaviour from herself, hides it from others and hopes for improvement through a new employment of her husband.

-The situation had relaxed a little over the summer with the children at home during the summer holidays.
-Mrs. F. is hopeful, because her husband is now also starting to work short time.
+Over the summer, the situation has relaxed a little with the children at home during the summer holidays.
+Mrs. F. is hopeful because her husband is now also starting to work short time.

 Mrs. F. can breathe a sigh of relief during the day because her husband is out of the house.
-In the afternoon and evening she spends every minute with the children, sleeps at night mostly with the children; she half convinced herself that the children have problems falling and staying asleep and at least her husband has to sleep through.
+In the afternoon and evening, she spends every minute with the children, and also mostly sleeps with the children at night; she almost convinced herself that the children have problems falling and staying asleep and that at least her husband has to sleep through.

-A poster in the day-care centre draws Mrs. F.’s attention informing her that there is a hotline that give advice to women who are exposed to domestic violence.
-The advertisement seems familiar to her, she must have passed it by countless times.
-But for the first time she connects it with herself.
-But she does not consider her situation serious enough that she would need help for herself.
+A poster in the day-care centre draws Mrs. F.’s attention informing her that there is a hotline that gives advice to women who are exposed to domestic violence.
+The advertisement seems familiar to her, she must have passed it countless times.
+But for the first time, she connects it with herself.
+However, she does not consider her situation serious enough that she would need help for herself.

-The incidents of domestic violence occur at shorter intervals and it becomes increasingly difficult for Mrs. F. to explain or hide her erratic and desperate behavior, her broken relationship and her numerous injuries from her family, her circle of friends and the social environment of her children.
+The incidents of domestic violence occur at shorter intervals, and it becomes increasingly difficult for Mrs. F. to explain or hide her erratic and desperate behavior, her broken relationship and her numerous injuries from her family, her circle of friends and her children’s social environment.
 She withdraws more and more.

-The F. family is now almost completely isolated: their social environment at first reacted more and more uncomprehendingly to the many cancellations, becoming increasingly disappointed and irritated, as disputes also arose.
-Finally, however, their environment withdrew with resignation.
-Many attributed the situation to the noticeably tense financial situation of the family and assume that everything will be the same when this difficult phase is over.
+The F. family is now almost completely isolated: their social environment at first reacted more and more uncomprehendingly to the many cancellations, becoming increasingly disappointed and irritated as disputes arose.
+Finally, their environment withdrew with resignation.
+Many attributed the situation to the family’s noticeably tense financial situation and assumed that everything would be the same when this difficult phase was over.

-After a particularly violent incident of physical assault in the bedroom in the evening, which Mrs. F. suspects the children may have heard about, Mrs. F. calls the nationwide help line for violence against women.
+After a particularly violent incident of physical assault in the bedroom in the evening, which Mrs. F. suspects the children may have heard, Mrs. F. calls the nationwide help line for violence against women.
 It helps her to have someone who listens to her with understanding.

 Again and again, Mrs. F. calls the hotline after incidents.
 Finally, she also asks to be referred to a local advice centre and comes under increasing pressure because she realises that her children now also know and understand more than she would like them to know.
 Nevertheless, the step to filing a complaint and/or a separation seems impossible for Mrs. F.

 Mrs. F. is accompanied to the police by her counsellor from the women’s facility and files a complaint.
-Her counsellor has informed the police about this case in advance and so a police officer, who is specially trained in cases of domestic violence and has already dealt with a large number of such cases, takes up her complaint.
+Her counsellor has informed the police about this case in advance and so a police officer, who is trained for cases of domestic violence and has already dealt with a large number of such cases, takes up her complaint.
 Her counsellor stays with her the whole time.
 During the interrogation, in which the officer proceeds very carefully and emphatically, Mrs. F. senses that there is apparently a relationship of trust between the counselling centre staff and the police officer, which makes it easier for her to report her ordeal.
-The police officer also asks her about her current danger and that of her children.
+The police officer also asks her about her current and her children’s current situation of danger.
 Mrs. F. cannot assess the situation and is afraid of confrontation with her husband.
 She is informed about her rights as a victim, the further course of the criminal proceedings and the police protection possibilities.
-The police officer informs the Youth Welfare Office about the situation with the knowledge of Mrs. F.
+The police officer informs the youth welfare office about the situation with Mrs. F.’s knowledge.

 Mrs. F. takes the courage to call her brother from the police station and informs him of the situation.
 He immediately leaves his workplace to take her and the children in overnight.